ShanqiZhang/Econometrics-course-work/README.md

 This is a coursework done in ECON3300 Econometrics in 2022 Fall.

-The do file is the complete record of codes
+The do file is the complete record of codes, which conducted a simple panel data cleaning and fixed effect regression.

 The finaldata is cleaned data used for the final regression.
 It is cleaned by the do file.